UniversalDependencies/docs/_pi/template-index.md

 # UD for Pali <span class="flagspan"><img class="flag" src="../../flags/svg/IN.svg" /></span>

+Pāli is an Indo-Aryan language, widely studied as the liturgical language of Theravāda Buddhism.

 ## Orthography

 * While Pāli can traditionally be written with a variety of scripts, for UD we use [the IAST Romanization standard](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration).